ShivanKaul/star-spec/draft-dss-star.md

 - Reports with invalid ciphertext, or garbage reports.
 These are reports that contain an encryption of the wrong measurement value (`secret`).

-Corrupt reports can be mitigated by using a verifiable secret sharing scheme, such as the one described in {{dep-vss}}, and verifying that the share commitments are correct for each share.
+Given that the Aggregation Server creates a report set by grouping reports together by commitment, it is possible for a client to mount a Denial-of-Service (DoS) attack against a server in the Aggregation phase ({{aggregation-phase}}) by submitting an incorrect share for a particular commitment, which will cause the recovery process for that report set to fail.
+To prevent this attack, a verifiable secret sharing scheme, such as the one described in {{dep-vss}}, can be used to verify that the share commitments are correct for each share.
 This ensures that each share in a report set corresponds to the same secret.

 Garbage reports cannot easily be mitigated unless the Aggregation Server has a way to confirm that the recovered secret is correct for a given measurement value (`secret`).
 This might be done by allowing the